fly-lang/fly/llvm/docs/Phabricator.rst

 Sign up
 -------

-To get started with Phabricator, navigate to `https://reviews.llvm.org`_ and click the power icon in the top right.
+To getValue started with Phabricator, navigate to `https://reviews.llvm.org`_ and click the power icon in the top right.
 You can register with a GitHub account, a Google account, or you can create your own profile.